The Web address of this article is

 to admit that to themselves or each other.
 One version of the former is

-choosing a wounded person who's intimacy needs are very different than
+choosing a Grown Wounded Child who's intimacy needs are very different than

 yours;